4 Best Types of User-Generated Content for Brands (Ranked)

 Nice!
 Where do you start, though?

-Below are the types of posts that should be the cornerstone of your skincare social media marketing efforts.
+Below are the types of posts that can serve as the cornerstone of your skincare social media marketing efforts.
 These posts are awesome for beauty content and can help you boost your brand’s organic reach.

 Short-form video is all the rage right now and Reels are no exception.